tecg-dcs/dev-environnement/README.md

 # Docker Compose LEMP Stack

-This repository contains a little `docker-compose` configuration to start a `LEMP (Linux, Nginx, MariaDB, PHP, Adminer, Node)` stack.
+This repository contains a `docker-compose` configuration to start a `LEMP (Linux, Nginx, MariaDB, PHP, Adminer, Node)` stack.

 It is based on [https://github.com/stevenliebregt/docker-compose-lemp-stack](https://github.com/stevenliebregt/docker-compose-lemp-stack)